or1onsli/Calculator/README.md

 - **Add a C button that clears everything** (your display, the new UILabel you added above, any pending binary operations, etc.).
 Ideally, this should leave your Calculator in the same state it was in when you launched it.

-## These are two screenshots of the final result taken on iPhone X and iPhone 8.
+## These are the screenshots of the final result

   <p align="center"> <img src="https://github.com/or1onsli/Calculator/blob/master/iPhone%20X.png" width="400"> <p>

   <p align="center"> <img src="https://github.com/or1onsli/Calculator/blob/master/iPhone%208.png" width="400"> <p>

 **Copyright (c) 2017 Andrea Vultaggio under MIT License.**